 Many companies have undergone this change process, in which the social reputation of companies have assumed increasing and unaccustomed importance.
 Many remain unsure of the next steps as far as the enhancement and maintenance of their reputation is concerned.

 Customers will want more than possession when they buy a product in the future; they want purpose, context and meaning.
 For brands, this insight passes from mere fact to unmitigated priority.
 Customers and other stakeholders are the primary demandeurs for everything from product standards and sourcing to the ethical stance of the CEO – they require a suite of options on demand—products, services, information, knowledge, and advice.
 They do not so much buy as approve.

 The future will see further development into a range of emotions, and the consumer will move from approval to attraction, then to fascination and emotional commitment.
 For brands there is a huge prize ahead to be won in understanding and influencing this trend.
 In particular, customers are demanding not only environmental sustainability but also, to coin a phrase, sustainable integrity.

 It is up to companies to incorporate sustainability and integrity into the very heart of their strategy and ensure that they are adequately defined and clarified by their brand.

 The new elements will drive corporate strategy, shape practice and change your brand.
-First, understanding the difference between reputation and brand.
+Remember the difference between reputation and brand?
 Reputation cannot be bought.
 It has to be earned.
 Brands can be bought (they cost a lot of money) and they are also high in maintenance costs if financial support is all there is.

 Both brand and reputation can be destroyed very quickly and very easily, especially in these days of confinement and reflection.
 Companies are on a tightrope until their corporate practice is brought right up to meet their stakeholders’ expectations.
 This is the essential task of reputation management.